Jamsetji Tata: Early life

-Tata regularly travelled to China to become familiar with the opium trade bustling at the time within a small colony of Parsees that was tightly closed off to outsiders.

-Nusserwanji Tata wanted his son to be a part of this business, so he sent him to China to learn about the business there and the details about the opium trade.
-However, when Tata travelled around China, he began to realize that the cotton industry was booming and there was a chance of making a great profit.
+After graduating from the Elphinstone College in 1858, he joined his father's export-trading firm, and helped establish its strong branches in Japan, China, Europe, and the United States.
+Nusserwanji Tata wanted his son to be a part of this business, so he sent him to China to learn running a business there and the details about the opium trade.
+However, when Tata travelled around China, he began to realize that the cotton industry was booming and there was an opportunity of making a great profit.

 Business

 Tata worked in his father's company until he was 29.
 He founded a trading company in 1868 with ₹21,000 capital (worth US$52 million in 2015 prices).
 He bought a bankrupt oil mill at Chinchpokli in 1869 and converted it to a cotton mill, which he renamed as Alexandra Mill.
 He sold the mill 2 years later for a profit.
-Later, in 1874, Jamsetji Tata floated the Central India Spinning, Weaving, and Manufacturing Company in Nagpur because it seemed like a suitable place for him to establish another business venture.
+Later, in 1874, Jamshedji Tata floated the Central India Spinning, Weaving, and Manufacturing Company in Nagpur because it seemed like a suitable place for him to establish another business venture.
 Due to this unconventional location, the people of Bombay scorned Tata for not making the smart move by taking the cotton business up in Bombay, known as the "Cottonopolis" of India.
-They did not understand why he went to the undeveloped city of Nagpur to start a new business.
+They did not understand why he went to Nagpur to start a new business.

-However, Tata's selection of Nagpur led to his success.
-Unlike Bombay, land in Nagpur was cheap and was readily available for resources.
-There was abundant farm produce, distribution was easy, and the cheap land later led to the converging of railways at Nagpur, which further developed the city.
-Shortly after, in 1877, Tata established a new cotton mill, "Empress Mill" when Queen Victoria was proclaimed as the Empress of India at 1 January 1877.

 He had four goals in life: setting up an iron and steel company, a world-class learning institution, a unique hotel and a hydroelectric plant.
-Only the hotel became a reality during his lifetime, with the inauguration of the Taj Mahal Hotel at Colaba waterfront in Mumbai on 3 December 1903 at the cost of 11 million (worth 11 billion in 2015 prices).
-At that time it was the only hotel in India to have electricity.
+Only the hotel became a reality during his lifetime, with the inauguration of the Taj Mahal Hotel at Colaba waterfront in Mumbai on 3 December 1903.